-With the national unemployment rate 3.7 % (Aug 2019, U.S. Bureau of Labor Statistics), you have a lot of competition out there trying to hire job candidates to fill their open positions.
-The generational shift is taking place as more and more Boomers are retiring and taking a whole lot of tribal knowledge out the door with them.
+With the national unemployment rate at 4.2% (November 2021, U.S. Bureau of Labor Statistics), you have a lot of competition out there trying to hire job candidates to fill open positions.

 We all form habits and thank goodness we do.
 Otherwise, our brains would be hyper-exhausted!
 Habits help us move through our day without making a huge volume of conscious decisions

 Giving power to literally everyone to start this legal action with lawyers that are more than happy to profit from it, seems like a sure-fire way to halt business growth at a time that we need it most